-San Diego Humane Society works to improve the lives of free roaming cats in our community and reduce the unnecessary euthanasia of healthy, unsocialized cats who are not suitable for adoption.
+San Diego Humane Society works to improve the lives of free roaming cats in our community and reduce the unnecessary euthanasia of healthy, community cats.

 TNR is the process of humanely trapping community cats to have them spayed or neutered, vaccinated and returned back to their outdoor homes where they can thrive.
 SDHS offers free spay/neuter, vaccinations (FVRCP and rabies) and ear-tipping for feral cats at each of our campuses.
 Additional services such as microchipping are available upon request for an additional cost.